Lottery companies cash in as China raises bet on punters

 With just 7-8 percent of Chinese adults buying lottery tickets compared to 70-80 percent of adults in the wider Asia Pacific region, the government is keen to lure more punters with improved payouts, new products and wider distribution channels, industry executives say.

-“The Chinese government wants to consolidate the current lottery market, making it easier to control and regulate,” said Hoffman Ma, deputy chairman of Success Universe Group Ltd, a leisure and gaming company authorized to provide sports lottery sales agency services in three provinces.
+“The Chinese government wants to consolidate the current lottery market, making it easier to control and regulate,” said Hoffman Ma, deputy chairman of Success Universe Group Ltd , a leisure and gaming company authorised to provide sports lottery sales agency services in three provinces.

 “They are seeking operators with stable platforms and want to ensure that all bets that come through will pay tax.”